 Common Issues and How to Address Them

-Even with diligent maintenance, squash courts develop issues over time.
-Here are common problems with wood-floor courts and practical fixes.
+Even with diligent maintenance, courts develop issues.
+Common problems and fixes:

 Loose or broken floorboards